Quality for Keeps: Steps to Success in Home Canning

 Allow apricots, peaches, pears and plums to ripen one or more days between harvest and canning for best results.
 If you must delay the canning of other fresh produce, keep it refrigerated until you are ready to can.

 Chill and can fresh, home-slaughtered red meats and poultry without delay.
 Do not can meat from diseased animals.
-Immediately after catching fish, remove guts, put on ice, and can within two days.
+Immediately after catching fish, remove guts and put the fish on ice; can within two days.

 Keep your canned foods looking and tasting fresh